 The Service actively contributes to multi-agency working and engagement with the community through various partnerships and the Local Resilience Forum.
-At present the focus is on the ongoing situation and management of the coronavirus pandemic and at present the development of the local outbreak management plans.
+Currently, the focus is on the ongoing situation and management of the coronavirus pandemic and currently the development of the local outbreak management plans.

-To what extent do we have the capacity and capability we need to achieve operational performance, including the allocation of resources to prevention, protection and response activity in Bournemouth, Christchurch & Poole?
+To what extent do we have the capacity and capability we need to achieve operational performance, including the allocation of resources to prevention, protection and response activity in Swindon?

-In this quarter, on-call appliances were available to respond to incidents 96.25% of the time.
-Ongoing action being taken to ensure on-call availability remains stable includes:
+In this quarter on-call appliances were available to respond to incidents 67.69% of the time in Swindon.
+Ongoing action being taken to ensure on-call availability includes:

-- a Service wide on-call pay model due to be introduced - a review of on-call staff current contract availability so that we can better target recruitment at station level to any availability gaps - succession planning to maintain availability and support recruitment - local on-call support officers (OCSO) are in the process of organising 'have a go' events with a new way of working which will be risk assessed against the restrictions we have in place for the coronavirus pandemic.
+- a Service wide on-call pay model due to be introduced over the next few months - a review of on-call staff current contract availability so that we can better target recruitment at station level to any availability gaps - succession planning to maintain availability and support recruitment - a local on-call support officer (OCSO) organised 'have a go' event at Stratton Fire Station in April.
+However, this had to be cancelled due to lockdown restrictions.
+The team is currently looking at alternative dates to reintroduce this recruitment tool.